Avid sports fan with betting nous

 Just don’t forget that some betting sites that accept American Express deposits don’t necessarily process withdrawals too.
 Because of this, you may have to withdraw via e-check or a bank wire, which can take up to 10 days.

 To get verified, there are two things you need to be aware of: verification from the operator side and verification from the bank provider.
-When it comes to being verified for betting sites you can use American Express with, U.S. sportsbook that accepts American Express is the same as other payment methods, as you must get verification from the two entities listed above.
+When it comes to being verified for betting sites, you can use American Express with a U.S. sportsbook that accepts American Express is the same as other payment methods, as you must get verification from the two entities listed above.

-Do remember to have a government-issued piece of ID with you to do so, such as a driver’s license or a passport.
+Remember to have a government-issued piece of ID with you, such as a driver’s license or a passport.
 At the same time, you will also need a form that proves your address, which can come from a bank statement or utility bill.

-An American Express works very similarly to a Mastercard and a Visa, in which, in most cases, when the card is issued, your account has been opened, so this side of the verification should be a lot simpler.
-Credit cards, on the other hand, are issued after applying and could, therefore, take a bit longer.
+An American Express works very similarly to a Mastercard and a Visa.
+In most cases, when the card is issued, your account has been opened, so this side of the verification should be a lot simpler.
+On the other hand, credit cards are issued after applying and could, therefore, take a bit longer.

 The company was founded on March 18, 1850, making it one of America’s oldest banks.
-It was founded through the consolidation of three companies in the transport of goods and valuables in New York City and some places in the Midwest.
+It was established by consolidating three companies in transporting goods and valuables in New York City and some in the Midwest.

-However, many people choose a sportsbook that accepts prepaid cards or e-wallets, simply because the withdrawals and deposits are almost instant, and in some cases, immediate.
-Options like PayPal have become popular methods for this reason, as once the money is withdrawn from an operator, it is with you much faster than methods like an American Express.
+However, many people choose a sportsbook that accepts prepaid cards or e-wallets simply because the withdrawals and deposits are almost instant and, in some cases, immediate.
+This is why options like PayPal have become popular methods, as once the money is withdrawn from an operator, it is with you much faster than methods like American Express.

-The likes of PayPal, Apple pay, Neteller and Skrill are certainly quicker and they will also give you the chance to deposit instantly.
-On the other hand, however, whilst they are safe and secure, these modern-esque ways of using your money are not as tried and tested as the older and more notable ways of paying.
+The likes of PayPal, Apple pay, Neteller, and Skrill are certainly quicker and will also allow you to deposit instantly.
+On the other hand, while they are safe and secure, these modern-esque ways of using your money are not as tried and tested as the older and more notable ways of paying.

 The most important thing to take away from this section, however, is how in many cases, e-payments like PayPal are often exempt from bonus offers and welcome offers, meaning you miss out on a large part of why betting is so fun.
-American Express amongst others, however, can be used for bonuses and welcomes offers, which in itself is enough to not go for an e-wallet option.
+However, American Express, amongst others, can be used for bonuses and welcome offers, which is enough not to go for an e-wallet option.

-Although you are still entirely safe and secure when using an American Express, you are required to input a little more personal information compared to an e-payment, as that is all processed in one fashion with automatically inputted information from you previously.
+Although you are still entirely safe and secure when using American Express, you are required to input a little more personal information than an e-payment, as that is all processed in one fashion with automatically inputted information from you previously.

 So, when depositing through an American Express, you are going to need to insert your personal and financial information directly onto the site.
 This isn’t necessarily an issue, as it is all in the name of keeping your money safe and secure, as effectively, anybody can use your card if they have it on them!

 First and foremost, it is crucial to note that American Express has excellent customer service who are on hand to deal with any issues you may have about the bank.
-The customer service for American Express is 24/7 and although they may not be able to rattle off immediately the betting sites that accept American Express, they will help guide you through it.
+The customer service for American Express is 24/7.
+Although they may not be able to rattle off immediately the betting sites that accept American Express, they will help guide you through it.

-It’s always worth double-checking the fees for depositing and withdrawing in the bank-operator trade as the fees and rates cannot be guaranteed by the bank ior the operator.
-In pretty much every case, however, betting sites that accept American Express won’t charge you, but you always want to be in the clear here, so check.
+It’s always worth double-checking the fees for depositing and withdrawing in the bank-operator trade, as the bank or the operator cannot guarantee the fees and rates.
+In almost every case, however, betting sites that accept American Express won’t charge you, but you always want to be in the clear here, so check.

 Finally, it’s almost important to note that pretty much every sportsbook out there will require you to make deposits and withdrawals with the same payment method, regardless of what you’re using.
-As we have established now, however, American Express can be used for a variety of sportsbooks and you are able to deposit and withdraw in this fashion easily.
-We do believe this does make things easier, as for example, betting sites that pay by mobile, will require you to fund your betting account first before then depositing to the operator.
+As we have established now, however, American Express can be used for various sportsbooks, and you can deposit and withdraw in this fashion easily.
+We believe this makes things easier, as, for example, betting sites that pay by mobile will require you to fund your betting account first before depositing to the operator.
 As you can imagine, this is a significantly slower process.

 There is no definitive reason for this, but with e-payments, you are not eligible for bonuses or welcome offers.
-If you are just wanting to bet here and there and don’t care for these bonuses, then proceed with whatever payment method makes you comfortable.
+If you just want to bet here and there and don’t care for these bonuses, proceed with whatever payment method makes you comfortable.

 However, you will want them because they are handsome and generous.
-Ultimately, it’s free bets and rewards for being a loyal player with an operator, so do yourself a favour and make sure you’re registering with an American Express or another debit card method.
+Ultimately, it’s free bets and rewards for being a loyal player with an operator.
+Do yourself a favor and make sure you’re registering with an American Express or another debit card method.

-The main takeaway here should be that each U.S. sportsbook that accepts American Express, is the way forward.
-Forget the quicker withdrawals from e-wallets, because at the end of it all, you will have to wait a maximum of seven business days for payment, and this is not worth forfeiting bonuses and withdrawals for.
+The main takeaway should be that each U.S. sportsbook accepting American Express is the way forward.
+Forget the quicker withdrawals from e-wallets because, at the end of it all, you will have to wait a maximum of seven business days for payment, which is not worth forfeiting bonuses and withdrawals.

 Secondly, the long history of American Express makes it one of the world’s most tried, tested, safe and secure methods of depositing and withdrawing with an operator.
-American Express remains one of America’s most popular banking methods and for good reason.
+For a good reason, American Express remains one of America’s most popular banking methods.

-Wherever you look, you will likely find the payment method you’re looking for with at least one operator, but you also don’t want to choose an operator specifically for this method, if you can.
-You ultimately want to bet with a sportsbook that you’re safe and comfortable with and that gives you what you want to get out of sports betting.
+Wherever you look, you will likely find the payment method you’re looking for with at least one operator, but you also don’t want to choose an operator specifically for this method if you can.
+You ultimately want to bet with a sportsbook that you’re safe and comfortable with, giving you what you want to get out of sports betting.
 Naturally, however, certain payment methods are more popular, but American Express remains one of the most well-known.
-You can find out what is best for you and the sportsbooks that do what right here.
+You can find out what is best for you and the sportsbooks that do what is right here.

 One of the best things about sports betting online is the bonuses and welcome offers you get just for signing up and playing.
 However, the tricky news here is that most places do not accept certain payment methods that also qualify for such bonuses and a welcome offer, such as e-payment methods like PayPal.
 Make sure to read the terms and conditions and our site thoroughly to ensure you’re finding the correct one that is eligible for bonuses.